 Wait a few seconds to let any fine particles settle down to the bottom before pouring into warmed mugs.

 Need a refresher?
-Watch this video that shows a step-by-step guide to brewing the perfect French press:
+Watch this video that shows you step-by-step how to use a French press: